Pittsworth, Queensland: History

 The first Pittsworth Show was held in March 1902, and opened by the Lieutenant-Governor, Sir Samuel Griffith, and attended by an estimated 2,500 people.

 The foundation stone of St Stephen's Catholic church was laid in 1908.
 The church was opened 12 December 1909.

 By 1914, Pittsworth had a number of dairy factories which were producing about 80 per cent of all the cheese being manufactured on the Darling Downs.
 In 1923, the Pittsworth Dairy Company made a single block of cheddar cheese weighing 3360 lb which was shipped to the Queensland exhibit at the Empire Exhibition at Wembley Park.
 The same company exceeded its ownefforts in 1925, exhibiting a single cheese that was 4000lb, becoming the World Record holder for the largest single block of cheese.

-Pittsworth was declared a local authority in 24 April 1913, separating from Jondaryan.
+Pittsworth was declared a local authority on 24 April 1913, separating from Jondaryan.
 The first council meeting was held at the Lyceum Hall Pittsworth on 9 July 1913, where W.P.
 Copp was elected chairman.
 Mr W O'Hara appointed as acting council clerk, and at the first meeting there were discussions regarding acquiring a site for the new shire office and the appointment of a foreman of works, plus the rate for all three divisions.
 A new council office and hall was constructed in 1914 at a cost of £766.
 Pittsworth township remained the administrative centre of the Pittsworth Shire until 15 March 2008, when the Pittsworth Shire amalgamated with eight other shires as part of the Toowoomba Regional Council.

 The town was originally known as Beauaraba, with the name was officially changed to be Pittsworth in 1915.
 However, the town name of Pittsworth was in common use prior to the official name change.